 Q. Is your cacao organic?

 Our cacao is GMO-free and it's grown without the use of any chemical fertilizers or pesticides.
 But our cacao is not yet certified organic.
-As a small social enterprise, certification is currently cost-prohibitive.
+As a small social enterprise working with small, remote family farms in Guatemala, certification is currently cost-prohibitive for all of us.
 But we meet and check on the procedures and operations of all our cacao sources, to ensure the best and healthiest cacao possible.

 Q. Is your cacao “fair trade”?